 Despite the traction of climate change adaptation globally, the country struggles to understand what is being achieved and the impact is because climate change is still “an emerging field, and rife with uncertainties about how best to navigate the many methodological challenges” (Climate Resilience in the Philippines, 2016).

-- Before the country has established its climate change adaptation strategies, it already has the disaster risk reduction (DRR) program.
+- Before the country established its climate change adaptation strategies, it already had the disaster risk reduction (DRR) program.
 Although separate in structure, there is significant overlap.

 - The concept of disaster risk reduction has been integrated fully into the country’s disaster risk management systems to reduce the impact on infrastructures, property, and lives.

-- The DRM networks are also decentralized to local government units so that each local governments can plan and implement programs on disaster risk reduction, preparedness, and response.
+- The DRM networks are also decentralized to local government units so each local government can plan and implement programs on disaster risk reduction, preparedness, and response.

 The economic growth of the Philippines

 The Philippines has enjoyed steady economic growth, having a 7 per cent GDP growth for five consecutive quarters in 2016 when the Climate Resilience in the Philippines report was written.